 According to the TCA group, this is a key component of the cross-cultural adaptation process as it ensures the conceptual equivalence of the translation.
 It is the comparison of the back-translated versions of the instrument with the original to highlight and investigate discrepancies between them.
 The ones in charge of making the review are the PM and the key in-country person.

 It ensures intertranslation validity.
 It harmonizes back translations of multiple language versions with each other and with the original instrument.
 This is essential to highlight discrepancies between the original and its derivative translations, as well as to achieve a consistent approach to translation problems.
-Furthermore, it allows reliable pooling of data from randomized controlled trials.
+Furthermore, it allows the reliable pooling of data from randomized controlled trials.

 7. Cognitive debriefing

-The new translation is tested on a small group (5 to 8 respondents) to test alternative wording and to check understandability, interpretation, and cultural relevance of the translation.
+The new translation is tested on a small group (5 to 8 respondents) to test alternative wording and to check the understandability, interpretation, and cultural relevance of the translation.

 8. Review of cognitive debriefing results and finalization

 It incorporates findings of the debriefing process to improve the translation’s performance by comparing the patients’ interpretation of the translation with the original version.
-If needed, modifications will be agreed between the PM and the key in-country person; after that, the translation can be finalized.
+If needed, modifications will be agreed upon between the PM and the key in-country person; after that, the translation can be finalized.